-This article was contributed by our friends at Small Business Trends
+This article was written by Larry Alton from Small Business Trends

 Most business owners want to invest in their business to help it grow.
 In the early days, you might experience exponential growth; people are finding out about your business for the first time, they’re having great initial experiences, and the novelty of your brand is still fresh enough to help it spread.